tanviaanand/Vape-Detection/README.md

 ![Process Diagram](figures/process_diagram.png)

 ## Data Collection

-We collected data over several days using the [TikTokAPI](https://github.com/drawrowfly/tiktok-scraper).
+We collected data over several days using the [scraper here](https://github.com/drawrowfly/tiktok-scraper).
+This is shown in step a,b of the above figure.

+## Data Preparation

+### Taking screenshots

 As shown in the paper and the figure above, we get 300 total videos from which we take screenshots.
+This is shown in step c of the above figure.
 I have another repository where I maintain some helper codes, you can find code to take screenshots [there](https://github.com/tanviaanand/TikTok-Helper-Codes).

-Exact data collected will depend on current TikTok Terms of Service, maintenance of the above library, and the ever changing TikTok recommendation algorithm.
-You can open an issue here or contact us if you would like to receive a copy of our dataset.
-We'll need to verify your use case and intentions before hand, additional restrictions may apply but otherwise we are happy to see the research community progress!

-## Data Preparation

 ### Annotation
-We used labelIMG, an open source library, to create image annotations, AKA draw bounding boxes around the objects of interest (in our case: vape, hand, smoke).
+We used labelIMG, an open source library, to create image annotations (step d), AKA draw bounding boxes around the objects of interest (in our case: vape, hand, smoke).
 Detailed download and usage instructions can be found [here](https://github.com/heartexlabs/labelImg).
 A human being will have to carry this step out!

 ### YOLO Requirements
 Create the corresponding annotations of your training and validations set in the YOLO format.